 Amazing Colleges with the Most Diverse Faculty

 Ranked among the best universities, U of H has a Nobel Peace Prize laureate and National Medal of Science recipient Paul Chu on its faculty roster.
-But the University of Houston System’s flagship institution has experienced issues with the recruitment and retention of a skilled workforce.
-There’s also the issue of the faculty composition that ideally should be a reflection of the nation’s diversity.
+However, the University of Houston System’s flagship institution has experienced issues with the recruitment and retention of a skilled workforce.
+There’s also the issue of the faculty composition which ideally should be a reflection of the nation’s diversity.